-2. A plan provides a monthly pension of 0.2 per cent of final salary for each year of service.
+2 A plan provides a monthly pension of 0.2 per cent of final salary for each year of service.
 The pension is payable from the age of 65.

 Benefit equal to the present value, at the expected retirement date, of a monthly pension of 0.2 per cent of the estimated final salary payable from the expected retirement date until the expected date of death is attributed to each year of service.
 The current service cost is the present value of that benefit.
-The present value of the defined benefit obligation is the present value of monthly pension payments of 0.2 per cent of final salary, multiplied by the number of years of service up to the end of the reporting period.
-The current service cost and the present value of the defined benefit obligation are discounted because pension payments begin at the age of 65.
+The present value of the defined benefit obligation is the present value of monthly pension payments of 0.2 per cent of final salary, multiplied by the number of years of service up to the end of the defined benefit obligation are discounted because pension payments begin at the age of 65.